-We recognize that non-academic factors play an important role in students' lives.
+We recognize that non-academic factors play a significant role in students' lives.
 As a currently registered high school student, the Student Profile Form (SPF) is your opportunity to tell the Admission Committee about activities that you have been involved in and that have helped you develop leadership and citizenship qualities.
 We will also consider factors beyond your control that have negatively affected your academic performance, such as illness or extenuating circumstances.
 If your admission average in May does not meet the cut-off for the program to which you’ve applied, your SPF may be considered if your average falls within a discretionary range of the final cut-off (up to 5%).
 Submission is optional but strongly recommended.

 Frequently Asked Questions